Uniform CPA Examination Applicants

 Raleigh, NC 27605-2827

-The educational requirement to sit for the Uniform CPA Exam is a bachelor’s degree (120 hours) from a college or university accredited by one of the regionally accredited associations in any subject that includes, or is supplemented by, a concentration in accounting.
+The educational requirement to sit for the Examination is a bachelor’s degree (120 hours) from a college or university accredited by one of the regionally accredited associations in any subject that includes, or is supplemented by, a concentration in accounting.

 (a) A concentration in accounting includes: